SajayAntony/makerepo/README.md

 # Make Repo

-A simple set of scripts to convert a your source/artifacts into a repo and enable sharing.
+A simple set of scripts to convert your source/artifacts into a repo and enable sharing.
-This avoid having to zip/xcopy your source to share.
-Since it builds on git you can  work against a respository that others on your team can also look at or contribute into.
+This avoids having to zip or xcopy your source to a share of heavens forbid email.
+Since this builds on git you can work against a respository that others on your team can also look at or contribute into.
 The `create` script is the bootstrapper and does 3 things

 1. Converts your artifacts to a local repository and commits them.